electronick1/stairs_doc/source/index.html.md

 Stairs available on Python3, but you can handle data calculation on any languages.
 And even use any of Streaming/Queue services which you want.

-It's easy to start, test all your ideas/hypotheses in rocket way and it will be ready for production in any moment of time without special magic.
+It's easy to start, test all your ideas/hypotheses in rocket way and it will be ready for production at any moment of time without special magic.

 Get started with Installation and then get an overview with "Get started".